 The march will begin at 2pm, outside the BBC building in Portland Place.
 The demonstrators will then march to Trafalgar Square, where a rally will be held from 5pm until 7pm.

 Agiant balloon depicting Donald Trump as an angry, orange baby will fly near Parliament during the event.

 Permission for the 20ft (6m) high inflatable, dubbed "Trump Baby", to rise above Parliament Square Gardens for two hours on the morning of Friday July 13 has been granted to protesters by the Greater London Authority.

 The move came after more than 10,000 people signed a petition calling for the inflatable to be given permission to fly.

 Will Donald Trump visit London?

-Mr Trump is largely avoiding the capital, minimising his exposure to the protests.
+Mr Trump is expected largely to avoid the capital, in a move that would minimise his exposure to the protests that are expected.

-He has not been invited to address both Houses of Parliament – an honour that has been accorded to previous US presidents – because of opposition from John Bercow, the Commons speaker.
+He will not be invited to address both Houses of Parliament – an honour that has been accorded to previous US presidents – because of opposition from John Bercow, the Commons speaker.

 Last November Mr Bercow said that addressing the Commons was "an earned honour and in my view he (Trump) has not earned that honour".